dracupid/nobone/doc/readme.ejs.md

 ## Plugin

 Here I give a simple instruction.
-For Real example see [nobone-sync](https://github.com/ysmood/nobone-sync).
+For a real example, see [nobone-sync](https://github.com/ysmood/nobone-sync).

 ### Package config

 NoBone support a simple way to implement npm plugin.
-And your npm package don't have to waist time to install nobone dependencies.
+And your npm package doesn't have to waist time to install nobone dependencies.
 The `package.json` file can only have these properties:

 ```javascript
 {